 Principal activities

-The principal activity of Merri Community Health Services Limited during the financial year was to meet the health and welfare needs of individuals in the region.
+The principal activity of the entity during the financial year was to meet the health and welfare needs of individuals in the region.

 No significant changes in the nature of the Company's activity occurred during the financial year.